 Since then, Turners Crossing has been producing wines of outstanding quality that speak of a sense of place and provenance.
 A combination of Shiraz, Cabernet Sauvignon, Viognier and the rare Italian variety, Picolit

 vines thrive on 42 hectares of well-drained, red sandy clay topsoil.
 The sub-soil is red light-to-medium clay containing limestone pebbles.

 The vineyard is virtually pesticide and chemical free; warm days and cool nights allow grapes to ripen during the day and the vines to recover overnight.
 Vines are spur-pruned and bud numbers are calculated to deliver low

-The Turners Crossing name honours a former local publican, Thomas Turner, who purchased land at this site in 1868, and it bears the well-trodden footprints of farmers who used this passage to cross the river, from the mid-to late 1800s.
+The Turners Crossing name honours a former local publican, Thomas Turner, who purchased land at this site in 1868.
+Phil says the land bears the well-trodden footprints of farmers who used this passage to cross the river, from the mid-to late 1800s.

 Since Turners Crossing’s first vintage, Australian wine writer James Halliday has

 consistently rated the wines between 91 and 96 points and has distinguished it as a 5 Star wine producer since 2007.

 The Turners Crossing range of wines include its premium red wine The Crossing Shiraz, a Shiraz Viognier blend, Cabernet Sauvignon, Block 25 Cabernet Shiraz blend, a Viognier single varietal white wine, Rose made from 100% Cabernet Sauvignon grapes and the rare but delightful Picolit dessert wine.